-Click on the Adapter Configuration from the Advanced pull-down menu.
+Adapter Configuration from the Advanced pull-down menu.
 A screen similar to the following appears.

 - 2. Select Copy Drive Configuration to Adapter. - 3.
-Click on OK.
+Select OK.

-Copying the Adapter Configuration to the Drives:
+Copying the adapter configuration to the drives:

 You can copy the configuration stored for the ServeRAID adapter or controller to all configured hard disk drives.